Evictions of Residential Tenants in Texas

 Eviction Notices in Executory Contract Cases

-Note that the delinquent amount under the executory contract must be broken down into principal and interest.
+In the notice of default, the delinquent amount under the executory contract must be broken down into principal and interest.
 If the buyer-tenant has paid less than 40% of the amount due or made less than 48 monthly payments, the seller-landlord must provide a 30-day notice and opportunity to cure before seeking to regain possession of the property.
 If the default is not cured, a 3-day notice to vacate may be given and an eviction may proceed normally from that point forward.

 If the buyer-tenant under an executory contract has paid more than 40% of the amount due or made 48 or more monthly payments, eviction is not available as a primary remedy.
 Pursuant to equity-protection provisions of Property Code Section 5.066, the seller-landlord must afford a 60-day notice and cure period which is then followed by appointment of a trustee and a non-judicial foreclosure.
 Depending on the circumstances an eviction may thereafter be required to regain possession.

 What if the property is abandoned?
+Are notices required?

 If a tenant has abandoned and vacated a leased property, the question arises as to whether notices and a formal eviction proceeding are required at all.